JuanDiegoMontoya/Fwog/docs/rendering.rst

 Color Spaces
 ------------
-Fwog enables ``GL_FRAMEBUFFER_SRGB`` by default. :cpp:class:`Fwog::TextureView` can be used to make an sRGB or linear view of an image if a different encoding is desired.
+Fwog enables ``GL_FRAMEBUFFER_SRGB`` by default. :cpp:class:`Fwog::TextureView` can be used to view an image in a different color space if desired.
+This follows the same rules as `glTextureView <https://registry.khronos.org/OpenGL-Refpages/gl4/html/glTextureView.xhtml>`_.

 Synchronization
 ---------------